Spyguy001/Skyline/deliverables/iteration-03.review.md

        - Source code under git

 ##### Desktop App
-  - Goal: Allow Condo Owners to add Condos to their profile
+  - Goal: Allow Condo Owners to add/delete Condos to their profile
       - Completed tasks:
          - Fields for owners to enter details of their new Condo
          - Getting data from the fields and creating a new Condo.
+         - Button and logic to allow deletion of an existing Condo
-         - Changing the Database to reflect the addition of the new Condo to the owner
+         - Changing the Database to reflect the addition / deletion of a Condo to the owner
       - Artifacts to verify completion:
-          - Screenshots are provided under "deliverables/screenshots/d3/" on the git repo
+          - Screenshots are provided under "deliverables/screenshots/d3/" on the git repo (document names appearing in italics signify that they were successful deleted)

-  - Goal: Allow Condo Owners to add Managers to specified Condo
+  - Goal: Allow Condo Owners to add / remove Managers to / from specified Condo
       - Completed tasks:
          - Fields for owners to enter credentials for new Manager
          - Getting data from the fields and creating a new Manager.
+         - Button and logic to remove an existing manager
-         - Changing the Database to reflect the addition of the new Manager to the Condo specified
+         - Changing the Database to reflect the addition / deletion of a Manager to the Condo specified
       - Artifacts to verify completion:
          - Screenshots are provided under "deliverables/screenshots/d3/" on the git repo

-  - Goal: Allow Condo Managers create Events, Amenities and Announcements for the condo they are managing
+  - Goal: Allow Condo Managers create/delete Events, Amenities and Announcements for the condo they are managing
       - Completed tasks:
          - Fields for entering details of new Event / Amenity / Announcement
          - Getting data from the fields and creating a new Event / Amenity / Announcement
+         - Button and logic to remove an existing Event, Amenity or Announcement
-         - Changing the Database to reflect the addition of the new Event / Amenity / Announcement to the Condo the manager is managing
+         - Changing the Database to reflect the addition/deletion of an Event / Amenity / Announcement to/from the Condo the manager is managing
       - Artifacts to verify completion:
          - Screenshots are provided under "deliverables/screenshots/d3/" on the git repo

-  - Goal: Allow Condo Managers to add Residents to the Condo they are managing
+  - Goal: Allow Condo Managers to add/remove Residents to/ rom the Condo they are managing
       - Completed tasks:
          - Fields to enter credentials for new Resident
-         - Getting data from the fields and creating a new Residnet.
+         - Getting data from the fields and creating a new Resident.
+         - Button and logic to remove an existing Resident
-         - Changing the Database to reflect the addition of the new Resident to the Condo specified
+         - Changing the Database to reflect the addition/removal of a Resident to/from the Condo specified
       - Artifacts to verify completion:
          - Screenshots are provided under "deliverables/screenshots/d3/" on the git repo